Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/duplication/introduction.rst

-   If you want to make changes to an object in the new linked duplicate independently of the original object, you will have to manually make the object a "single-user" copy by :kbd:`LMB` the number in the *Object Data* panel of the Properties Window.
+   If you want to make changes to an object in the new linked duplicate independently of the original object, you will have to manually make the object a "single-user" copy by :kbd:`LMB` the number in the *Object Data* panel of the Properties editor.

    .. figure:: /images/Interface-Scenes-mk_singleuser.jpg